KaranChandekar/TicketE-Checkout-Page/README.md

 - Next.js: A React framework for server-rendered applications.
 - Tailwind CSS: A utility-first CSS framework for rapid UI development.
-- React Datepicker: A flexible datepicker component for React applications.

 ## 📸 Screenshots